 10 of 11

 Determine If Your Cat Spends Time Indoors or Outdoors

 If you feel that cats really need fresh air and the sunshine, there are safe alternatives for the outdoor experience.
 If you have an enclosed deck, that's an option.
 You can also try leash-training your cat so you don't have to worry about the cat encountering other animals outside.

 11 of 11

-I have no doubts that if you have stayed through this entire tutorial, you are already developing bonds of love with your cat that will last beyond death.
-As time passes, your bonding will become stronger than ever, and you and your family will consider your cat a valued family member rather than a pet.
+As time passes, your bonding with your new cat will become stronger than ever, and you and your family will consider your cat a valued family member rather than a pet.

-Congratulations for caring enough about your cat to stay the course!
+Congratulations for caring enough about your cat.
 Today is graduation day and you can officially call yourself an ailurophile, or even a crazy cat lover.
 You are joining a group of the most wonderful, caring people in the world: those who adore their cat children.